MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/migrate-to-windows-app-sdk/upgrade-assistant.md

 # Migrate from UWP to the Windows App SDK with the .NET Upgrade Assistant

-The .NET Upgrade Assistant (see [Overview of the .NET Upgrade Assistant](/dotnet/core/porting/upgrade-assistant-overview)) is a Visual Studio extension (recommended), and a command-line tool, that can assist with migrating a C# Universal Windows Platform (UWP) app to a [Windows UI Library (WinUI) 3](/windows/apps/winui/) app that uses the Windows App SDK.
+The .NET Upgrade Assistant (see [Overview of the .NET Upgrade Assistant](/dotnet/core/porting/upgrade-assistant-overview)) is a Visual Studio extension (recommended), and a command-line tool, that can assist with migrating a C# Universal Windows Platform (UWP) app to a [WinUI 3](/windows/apps/winui/) app that uses the Windows App SDK.

 Our roadmap for UWP support in the .NET Upgrade Assistant includes further tooling improvements, and adding migration support for new features.
 If you find issues related to the .NET Upgrade Assistant, then you can file them within Visual Studio by selecting **Help** > **Send Feedback** > **Report a Problem**.